Store workers become enforcers of social distancing rules

-NEW YORK (AP) — Sandy Jensen’s customer service job at a Sam’s Club in Fullerton, California, normally involves checking members’ ID cards at the door and answering questions.
-But the coronavirus has turned her into a kind of a store sheriff.
+NEW YORK (AP) — Sandy Jensen’s customer-service job at a Sam’s Club in Fullerton, California, normally involves checking member ID cards at the door and answering questions.
+But the coronavirus has turned her into a kind of store sheriff.

-Now she must confront shoppers who aren’t wearing masks, enforce social distancing measures like one-way aisles and limit the number of people allowed inside.
+Now she must confront shoppers who aren’t wearing masks, enforce social distancing measures such as one-way aisles and limit the number of people allowed inside.
 The efforts sometimes provoke testy customers.

 “They are behaving worse now,” Jensen said.
 “Everybody is on edge.
 I have hostile members in my face.”